 - Hassle-free home delivery

 Your parcel will be delivered to your doorstep quickly and easily.

 What is acne?

-Acne is a skin condition in which the sebaceous follicle becomes inflamed.
+Acne is a skin condition in which the sebaceous gland follicle becomes inflamed.
 The condition manifests itself mainly where the most active sebaceous glands are located, namely on the face in the so-called T-zone (forehead, nose and chin), back, neck, throat and shoulders.
-The condition occurs mainly in puberty in young people and young adults between the ages of 12 and 24 (85%) and tends to disappear before the age of 25.
+The condition occurs mainly in young people and young adults between the ages of 12 and 24 (85%) and tends to disappear before the age of 25.
 In later life, it occurs more often in women than in men.